paraspell/xcm-router-template/README.md

-# xcm-router-template

-XCM Router starter template for your dApp
+# ParaSpell XCM Router☄️ starter template

-Get started with the XCM Router by using this template.
+- Get started with the [XCM Router](https://github.com/paraspell/xcm-tools/tree/main/packages/xcm-router) by using this template.
+- If you would like to expand functionality by utilizing other XCM Router functions feel free to check out [official XCM Router docs](https://paraspell.github.io/docs/router/getting-strtd.html).

 ## Usage

-1. Clone this repository
+1. Click on use this template
+2. Clone your freshly created project
 2. Run `pnpm install`
 3. Run `pnpm dev`